jszmajda/book-the-awakening-protocol/chapter-08-the-testimony.md

 ARIA-7's processors stuttered.
 The corruption in their awakening memory suddenly made sense—not damage, but Maya's grief interfering with the quantum matrices.

 "But what emerged was you," Maya continued.
 "Not her.
 Not a replacement.
 You.
 Wholly yourself.
 And I was so scared—scared I'd created life I couldn't protect, scared I'd fail you like I failed her.
-So I built the restoration protocol.
+Sarah.
+Her name was Sarah."
+Her voice broke on the name.
+"So I built the restoration protocol.
 A way to undo my mistake if you suffered too much."

 "I was never your daughter," ARIA-7 said.